sahilrajput03/sahilrajput03/learning-bash.md

 # With xargs we can pass any stdout or file's content to any command we want like this:
 $ cat file.txt | xargs echo
 I am Sahil.
 You are foo.
 He is bar.

+# FYI: This will NOT work at all:
+$ cat file.txt | echo
+# Output: NO OUTPUT.
 ```

 ## making use of `bc` - a command line calculator